-There are many causes today in which young people can and should be involved.
+There are many causes today in which our generation can and should be involved.
 However, the issue of abortion deserves our utmost attention.

-In 1973, our country advanced the legalization of abortion on demand in all 9 months of pregnancy.
-Since this time, over 54 million preborn children have been killed.
+In 1973, our nation advanced the legalization of abortion on demand in all 9 months of pregnancy.
+Since this time, over 60 million preborn children have been killed.
 Some were killed early on in their development and others moments before they could have been born.
 Some were killed because their mothers feared that they would not be able to take proper care of them.
-The majority of abortions (64%) are performed simply because the father does not want the baby or the woman is coerced by others.
+The majority of abortions (64%) are committed simply because the father does not want the baby or the mother is coerced by others.
 The reasons vary, but the end result is the same.
 The life of an innocent child is ended.

 We believe that the preborn human being is a person deserving the full legal protection of the law- just like you and I. He or she is a whole, living being who is intrinsically valuable.
-We believe that size, level of development, environment, and degree of dependency do not determine your personhood.
-You are a person because you are a living human being.
-You became a person the moment you were created- when your father’s sperm and mother’s ovum united.
+We believe that size, level of development, environment, and degree of dependency do not determine someone’s personhood.
+We are all people simply because we are living human beings.
+We became people the moment we were created- when the father’s sperm and mother’s ovum united.